 2.Awareness and Positioning

 Knowing your position, positions of your team and your enemies, as well as the certain pathways where you can get in-and-out is really important.
 You should be aware of everything, as every piece of intel will twist your playstyle, and if you expect the unexpected, then you hold the absolute power.
 Look at enemies, look at how they move, look at the map to see an opening.
 As a Warrior that has to switch between positions, you should focus on literally everything that is going on.
-You will be looking for an engage opportunity, and through looking at the map you should be able to position yourself accordingly to the situation that you are in.
+You will be looking for an engaging opportunity, and through looking at the map you should be able to position yourself according to the situation that you are in.

 You also have to be aware of yourself.
 Look at your health bar, look if all buffs are in check at all times, watch your cooldowns, look where you are standing, and react accordingly.
 Try to be useful while staying alive, so you can get the attention of enemies.
 Your presence on the battlefield might cause fear if you constantly manage to do some harm while staying alive all the time.
 And it creates a name for you, which is huge sometimes.
 For example - if I’ve ever heard that Top Warrior Main like McHands will stand against me in a NodeWar, I would most likely be both excited and stressed, which would impact my gameplay heavily.

 First fights that happen between two sides will decide on how everyone will move.
 You will measure your enemies, and the outcome will dictate the mindset and actions of every aware player on the battlefield.